.avif)

 Harassment can be most intimidating when it comes from a boss or supervisor, leaving an employee feeling trapped and vulnerable.
 However, the harasser can also be a co-worker or even a non-employee.

-Petty insults, minor annoyances, and isolated incidents typically are not basis for legal action.
+Petty insults, minor annoyances, and isolated incidents typically are not grounds for legal action.
 To be unlawful, the conduct must create an offensive, intimidating or hostile work environment.

 Common verbal harassment can include: